rachyoder/Projects-Exercises/docs/tic-tac-toe.md

 ###### Setup:

-1. Create repo, for example: `digital-clock`
+1. Create repo, for example: `tic-tac-toe`
 2. Locally, navigate to your `sites` folder in the terminal
 3. `git clone` + `your-repo-name-git` into your Sites folder
 4. Create a `dev` branch to commit your code to